myfriendsloveme/myfriendsloveme.github.io/index.md

 Once I got home, I lied in bed and stared at the ceiling for a good hour.
 I didn't think of anything particular.
 I just lied there.
 I was just happy that I wasn't at school and was home at a quiet place where I could rest my head and back.
 My cat, Billy, comforted my chest and the crotch meanwhile.
 After an hour of empty staring, I decided to lift.
 I was trying to play a mental mind trick on myself that the methylprednisolone I'm taking helps with body building.
 I'm a 133 lb toothpick so I need to lift and get bigger.
 I did 4 sets of bench press at 80 lbs.
 I don't remember the rep count.
 I sucked.

 [3:35 PM] I decided that I should start time stamping to organzie thoughts chronologically.
 When I'm writing, I'm like a kid on adderall.
 I just write whatever pops into my head.
 Like.
 I'm gonna write about how I'm expecting a call from Niki at 5:00 PM.
 I'm expecting a call from Niki at 5:00 PM.
+I think I'm gonna walk around a bit before the phone call.
+It's nice outside.

 ## March 19, 2019
 ### Mental Pain: 5.5 Physical Pain: 4